 An individual must submit a written request for reconsideration with suggestions for an appropriate resolution to the Director of Facilities Operations.
 The request should be as detailed as possible and should specify the solution or resolution the individual is seeking.
 It should also include all supporting information.
 The Director of Facilities Operations may meet with the individual and other relevant University personnel or officials for further information gathering.
 The Director of Facilities Operations will prepare written recommendations to the Vice President for Finance and Investments for resolution of the complaint.
-If the individual is not satisfied with the decision of the Provost, whose decision will be final.
+If the individual is not satisfied with the decision of the Vice President for Finance and Investments, he may file a written appeal to the Provost, whose decision will be final.